 Optimized for MacBooks.
 Ergonomic design.
 Lots of space underneath for keyboard.
 Design ventilates.
 Convenient cable management.
 Available in gold, space grey, and silver.

-Extremely sturdy laptop stand that you can use almost anywhere.
+Sturdy and usable almost anywhere.
 Folds down to a small size to move wherever you need it.
-Very large surface area – will work with any size laptop.
-Height adjustment range: 3 inches.
-Wood finish looks nice over time.
+Very large surface area that will work with any size machine.
+Height adjustment range is up to 3 inches.

-Even when we are not working, we are on our devices.
-Some studies conclude that the simple act of looking down can add up to 60 pounds of pressure to our neck, which can result in chronic neck and shoulder pain, along with chronic headaches.
-Getting a laptop stand lets you hold your head up and helps to alleviate unnecessary pain.
+Even when not working, you may be frequently using devices.
+The simple act of looking down can add up pressure to our neck, which can result in chronic neck and shoulder pain, along with chronic headaches.
+Using a laptop stand lets you hold your head up and helps to alleviate unnecessary pain.

 The best laptop stand will be a durable unit that securely holds your laptop in place.
-It will be fully adjustable so you can fine-tune the position of your laptop to reduce muscle tension and screen glare.
-It should also be a lightweight model that features an appealing design, which fits comfortably in your budget.
+Fully adjustable laptop stands allow you to fine-tune their position to reduce muscle tension and screen glare.
+You'll also want to look for a lightweight model that features an appealing design and fits comfortably in your budget.

 Although some laptop stands may be designed for specific laptops, most fit a wide variety of models.
 When searching for the best laptop stand for your needs, you must be sure that it’s the right size for your laptop.
 It is important to remember this doesn't just mean width and depth, but also all the ports and features need to be accessible when your laptop is in the stand as well.

 Getting a laptop stand that only raises your laptop five inches isn't going to help if what you really need is 11 inches.
 Be sure the laptop stand that you are considering can raise your laptop to the height you need and hold it in the position you prefer — that is, if you don't want your laptop tilted on an angle, look for a model that offers horizontal positioning.